🦘 Expert Wildlife Guides · 2026

 Reptiles & Amphibians

-Frilled lizards, blue-tongued skinks, goannas, and unique frogs.
+Frilled lizards, blue-tongued skinks, goannas and unique frogs.
 Most active in warmer months.
-Daintree Rainforest offers incredible diversity.
-Tasmania has unique species.
-Some like snakes require caution—guides ensure safe viewing distances.
+The Daintree offers exceptional diversity.
+Tasmania has unique cool-climate species.
+Snakes require caution — guides ensure safe viewing distances.

 Tasmanian Devils

-Found only in Tasmania (extinct on mainland).
-Endangered species best seen at wildlife sanctuaries during evening feeding programs.
-Nocturnal in wild with very low sighting odds.
+Found only in Tasmania (extinct on the mainland).
+The endangered species is best seen at wildlife sanctuaries during evening feeding programs.
+Nocturnal in the wild with very low sighting odds.
 Conservation tours support recovery efforts for this iconic carnivore.

 Wildlife Tours by Australian Region